 In addition to providing emergency care, the facility also offers:

 - Cardiopulmonary care

 - Inpatient and outpatient services

 The Illinois Department of Public Health (IDPH) reviews publicly available data collected by the Hospital Compare website, under the US Department of Human and Health Services.
-This information can this determine how many patients had to be readmitted to the facility due to complications or an inefficient transition when relocating to a nursing facility or back to the family’s home.
-For 2015, the information on Community Memorial Hospital included:
+This information can determine how many patients had to be readmitted to the facility due to complications or an inefficient transition when relocating to a nursing facility or back to the family’s home.
+For 2014-2017, the information on Community Memorial Hospital included::

-- Pneumonia Patient 30-Day Mortality Rate – 19.0 percent, which is significantly higher than the Illinois state average of 16.32 percent.
+- Pneumonia Patient 30-Day Mortality Rate – 17.0 percent, which is slightly higher than the Illinois state average of 16.32 percent.

 The Illinois Department of Public Health evaluates information collected by the Agency for Healthcare Research and Quality (AHRQ) that follows potential adverse effects and in-hospital complications after procedures and surgeries.
 These patient safety measures help determine the quality of care and problems that could potentially involve medical malpractice.
 For 2015, the information that became publicly available involving Community Memorial Hospital included:

 - Foreign Bodies Left During Procedures – One incident of a foreign body left inside the patient after a procedure or surgery.